Guide for Canadian Real Estate Agents

 What is not deductible

-Personal expenses, even those loosely related to your work, are not deductible.
-Meals and entertainment have a 50% deductibility cap and must be directly connected to business activity.
-Capital expenditures — equipment, laptops, vehicles purchased outright — are typically handled through Capital Cost Allowance (CCA) depreciation schedules rather than immediate deduction.
+Personal expenses, even those loosely related to work, are not deductible.
+Meals and entertainment have a 50% deductibility cap and are required by the CRA to be directly connected to business activity[13].
+Capital expenditures — equipment, laptops, vehicles purchased outright — are typically handled through Capital Cost Allowance (CCA) depreciation schedules rather than immediate deduction[12].

 Not Tax Advice